puppetlabs/puppet-docs/source/pe/3.0/quick_writing.markdown

     }
 {% endhighlight %}

 This class **declares** other classes with the `include` function.
-Note the "if" conditional that sets different classes for different OSes using the `$osfamily` fact.
+Note the "if" conditional that sets different classes for different OS's using the `$osfamily` fact.
 For more information about declaring classes, see [the modules and classes chapters of Learning Puppet](/learning/modules1.html).

 * **On the console,** remove all of the previous example classes from your nodes and groups, using the "edit" button in each node or group page.
 Be sure to leave the `pe_*` classes in place.
 * Add the `site::basic` class to the console with the "add class" button in the sidebar.